AvestimehrResearchGroup/AICircuit/README.md

 @article{Mehradfar2024AICircuit,
-      title={AICircuit: A Multi-Level Dataset and Benchmark for AI-Driven Analog Integrated Circuit Design}, author={Asal Mehradfar and Xuzhe Zhao and Yue Niu and Sara Babakniya and Mahdi Alesheikh and Hamidreza Aghasi and Salman Avestimehr}, year={2024},
+      title={AICircuit: A Multi-Level Dataset and Benchmark for AI-Driven Analog Integrated Circuit Design}, author={Asal Mehradfar and Xuzhe Zhao and Yue Niu and Sara Babakniya and Mahdi Alesheikh and Hamidreza Aghasi and Salman Avestimehr}, journal={Machine Learning and the Physical Sciences Workshop @ NeurIPS}, year={2024},
       url={https://arxiv.org/abs/2407.18272},
 }